93 Percent of Americans Think Financial Advisers Should Be Fiduciaries

-According to a survey by Financial Engines, 93 percent of Americans think financial advisors who provide retirement advice should be legally required to put their clients’ best interest first.
-However, more than half of respondents (53 percent) mistakenly believe that all financial advisors are already legally required to put the best interests of their clients first.
+According to a survey by Financial Engines, 93 percent of Americans think financial advisers who provide retirement advice should be legally required to put their clients’ best interest first.
+However, more than half of respondents (53 percent) mistakenly believe that all financial advisers are already legally required to put the best interests of their clients first.

-The Department of Labor’s fiduciary rule, when fully implemented in January 2018, requires all financial professionals who work with retirement plans or provide retirement planning advice to the level of a fiduciary, bound legally and ethically to put the client’s interest first.
+The Department of Labor’s fiduciary 2018 rule, requires all financial professionals who work with retirement plans or provide retirement planning advice to the level of a fiduciary, bound legally and ethically to put the client’s interest first.
 (Filbrandt & Company operates under this standard, and has for years.)
 Prior to this change, many advisers worked under what is known as the suitability standard.
 Their only obligation was to recommend investment options that are suitable for their clients.

 For the past couple of years, you have likely heard many references to the fiduciary rule which left you uncertain or even confused about what it means in reference to financial planning.
 The following story about shopping for a vehicle illustrates the difference between sales professionals working under the fiduciary and suitability standards, and the difference you could experience between the two.

 Imagine you need a new car, but you don’t know much about different options.
 You head to the closest car dealer, which happens to be a Chevrolet dealership.
 The dealer asks you to describe what kind of car you need, and you begin listing features and attributes that are best described as a Toyota Highlander.